Finance and Lending

 Compared to a LOC, ABLs can be easier to get because they are secured by specific collateral, whereas most lines of credit are secured by general business assets.
 Unfortunately, while ABLs can be a less expensive form of financing, they aren’t as quick and easy to use as dynamic discounting or online factoring platforms.
 Also, setting up an ABL is not trivial.
 It requires complete access to all of your accounts receivable and inventory to fully document the collateral that the loan is secured against.
 With some banks, accessing capital from your ABL will require you to undergo a lengthy approval process prior to receiving any funds.

 If you’re able to secure an ABL, it should be your least expensive source of funding outside of supply chain finance and some dynamic discounting scenarios.
-However, it’s favorable to leverage a dynamic discounting programme when you don’t have time to wait for approvals or recertifications on an ABL.
+However, it’s favorable to leverage a dynamic discounting program when you don’t have time to wait for approvals or recertifications on an ABL.
 Otherwise, you could use a combination of the two if you need to increase your working capital.

 When it comes to funding your business, the options we’ve presented above aren’t either/or.
 You can use a combination of these sources based on timing, cost, availability and impact on your company’s finances.